topsailor/KCT/README.md

 Check out the development forum for additional details and pre-built binaries: http://forum.kerbalspaceprogram.com/threads/92377-0-24-2-Kerbal-Construction-Time-Release-v1-0-2-%289-3-14%29

+Please note:  Thre are 3 different projects here, only one should be enabled at any time:

+KerbalConstructionTime-1.7.3		Builds for KSP 1.7.3
+KerbalConstructinTime-1.8			Builds for KSP 1.8 and newer KerbalConstructionTime-RO			Used by the RO people

 ####DEPENDENCIES FOR BUILDING
 * Assembly-CSharp.dll (from KSP)
 * UnityEngine.dll (from KSP)